See how much solar panels cost in your area

 Let’s dive a little further into each measurement.

-Calculating the price per watt for a solar system is very straightforward — it’s simply the gross system cost (contract value) divided by the number of watts in the system.
+Calculating the price per watt for a solar system is very straightforward — it’s simply the system cost divided by the number of watts in the system.

 Price per watt ($/W) allows for an apples-to-apples comparison of different solar quotes that may vary in total wattage, solar panel brands, etc.

-Ultimately there are many factors that figure into the price per watt of a solar system, but the average cost is typically as low as $2.75 per watt.
-This price will vary if a project requires special adders like ground-mounting, a main panel upgrade, EV charger, etc.
+Ultimately many factors figure into the price per watt of a solar system, but the average cost is typically as low as $2.75 per watt.
+This price will vary if a project requires special adders like ground mounting, a main panel upgrade, an EV charger, etc.

 Solar Price Per Watt | Solar Price Per Kilowatt-Hour |